19 March 2025 | Hendrik Conscience Building, Brussels

 Fostering co-benefits for people and the environment in view of the Nature Restoration Regulation

-Join the European Climate, Infrastructure and Environment Executive Agency, Horizon Europe projects wildE, REWRITE, WILDCARD and the Society for Ecological Restoration Europe at this free event to discuss the opportunities and challenges for implementing restoration in a way that "lets nature do the job".
+The European Climate, Infrastructure and Environment Executive Agency, Horizon Europe projects wildE, REWRITE, WILDCARD and the Society for Ecological Restoration Europe hosted this event to discuss the opportunities and challenges for implementing restoration in a way that "lets nature do the job".

 The passing of the EU Nature Restoration Regulation was a landmark decision for nature.
 This first-of-its-kind legislation aims to restore significant areas of degraded terrestrial and marine ecosystems across the EU member states.
 It implies an upscaling of ecological restoration far beyond current practice, which will require novel perspectives and solutions that are environmentally effective, economically feasible, and socially acceptable.

-By bringing together leading European experts from the research and policy sectors, this free event will consider where and when nature could help create ecosystems that support biodiversity, store carbon and enhance livelihoods which will enable both nature and people to better cope with the growing impacts of modern climate change.
+By bringing together leading European experts from the research and policy sectors, this event considered where and when nature could help create ecosystems that support biodiversity, store carbon and enhance livelihoods which will enable both nature and people to better cope with the growing impacts of modern climate change.

 Event programme

-Read our full event programme, which focuses in particular on restoration perspectives and solutions that combat biodiversity and climate change challenges together, and are environmentally effective, economically feasible, and socially acceptable.
+Read our full event programme, which focused in particular on restoration perspectives and solutions that combat biodiversity and climate change challenges together, and are environmentally effective, economically feasible, and socially acceptable.

-The event will be opened by Aveliina Helm, President of the Society for Ecological Restoration Europe, and Hilde Eggermont, Director of the Research Institute for Nature and Forest.
+The event was opened by Aveliina Helm, President of the Society for Ecological Restoration Europe, and Hilde Eggermont, Director of the Research Institute for Nature and Forest.

-Each session consists of three 15-min presentations by leading European experts, followed by 5-min Q&A sessions and a final 30-min general discussion:
+Each session consisted of three 15-min presentations by leading European experts, followed by 5-min Q&A sessions and a final 30-min general discussion:

-The event will be closed by Humberto Delgado Rosa (Director of the DG Environment Directorate for Biodiversity), who will discuss how we can make the most of the Nature Restoration Regulation.
+The event was closed by Humberto Delgado Rosa (Director of the DG Environment Directorate for Biodiversity), who discussed how we can make the most of the Nature Restoration Regulation.

 Meet our speakers